Photo By Kameleon007 at istock

 But when it comes to your battery, it’s a little harder.
 There is a battery light on your car, but it’s related to the car’s charging system, not the battery itself.
 When the light comes on, there might be no problem with the battery at all.
 Conversely, your car battery might be on its last legs, but if it’s still charging the car properly, you’d have no way of knowing that.

 That means that you’ve got to be on the lookout for the signs of a battery issue so that you can stay ahead of potential problems.
-If your battery does run out on the highway, the only place you’ll be going is to a auto repair specialist — and that’s something you can do long before the battery becomes a problem.
+If your battery does run out on the highway, the only place you’ll be going is to an auto repair specialist — and that’s something you can do long before the battery becomes a problem.
 Here are some of the key signs!

 Have you noticed that the headlights don’t seem to light up the road as well as they used to?
 There’s a possibility that it could be the light bulbs, but the more likely culprit is your vehicle’s battery.
 Over time, your battery slowly loses the ability to charge the car at full power, and that results in your car’s electrical components operating at less than full power.

 Obviously, this isn’t a sign that you should ignore.
-If the road isn’t showing up as brightly at night, or you find yourself needing your high beams more often, it’s time for you to call an auto repair shop.
+If the road isn’t showing up as brightly at night, or you find yourself needing your high beams more often, it’s time for you to call an expert auto repair shop.

 Corrosion isn’t something that just happens with your car’s battery.
 It occurs when hydrogen is released from the battery acid inside your battery, and as it builds up on your battery, it can prevent it from doing its job as well as it should.
 Depending on where the corrosion appears, it can either cause your battery to overcharge or undercharge your vehicle.
 An overcharged car means wasted power, while an undercharged vehicle operates at less than full power.
 In either case, auto repair is the solution.